Journal on Satisfiability, Boolean Modeling and Computation

 Scope

 The scope of JSAT is propositional reasoning, modeling and computation.
-The Satisfiability discipline is a central focus of JSAT.
-We welcome all sorts of contributions to this theme but also encourage authors to submit papers on related topics as Computational Logic, Constraint Programming, Satisfiability Modulo Theories, Quantified Boolean Logic, Pseudo Boolean Methods, zero-one Programming, Integer Programming and Operations Research, whenever the link to Satisfiability is apparent.
+It is the central journal of the SAT association which also oversees the organization of the SAT conference and as such mirrors the interests of the conference.
+JSAT welcomes all sorts of contributions around the general Satisfiability theme but also encourages authors to submit papers on related topics including Computational Logic, Proof Complexity, Constraint Programming, Satisfiability Modulo Theories, Quantified Boolean Logic, Pseudo-Boolean Methods, Integer Programming, and Operations Research, whenever the link to Satisfiability is apparent.

 Topics